adigitoleo/PlateMotionRequests.jl/docs/src/demos.md

 This example GMT script should plot the data as vectors on a map.
 In general, the scaling parameters will need to be adjusted depending on the map size.
+You might also need to re-download the data using `format = "psvelo"`.

 ```sh
 #!/bin/sh